 - ¼ teaspoon salt

 - ½ cup butter or coconut oil

 - 2 large eggs

-Make the rolling mixture by combining 6 tbsp coconut sugar with 1 tsp Chai Spice Mix in a small bowl.
+- Make the rolling mixture by combining 6 tablespoon coconut sugar with 1 teaspoon Chai Spice Mix in a small bowl.

-Bake one sheet at a time for 12 minutes or until edges are set.
+- Bake one sheet at a time for 10 to 12 minutes or until edges are set.
 The cookies may look slightly under-baked.
+Don't overbake or they will be dry.
 Leave on the baking sheet for 5 minutes then transfer carefully to a rack to cool completely.